waelhammoudeh/getdiff/README.md

 Examine the date the time stamp line has, set NUM to file name number where this date is just before last date in your region OSM data file.
 ```
+## How Does It Work:

+Program is written using C. Demonstrates parsing command line, parsing html file, parsing cookie file ... parse until blue in the face
+String handling in C is shown.
+Uses libcurl, uses structures like double linked list.
+System calls are used.
+Forking processes in Linux.

+### Program work flow:

+Lots of documentation still to add.